 NetComm Limited (ASX: NTC) was publicly listed on the Australian Securities Exchange (ASX) on the 21st December, 1993.

-By late 1997, NetComm and Banksia Technologies, founded by current NetComm Wireless CEO and Managing Director, David Stewart, dominated the Australian modem market, and the two companies merged.
+By late 1997, NetComm and Banksia Technologies, founded by David Stewart, dominated the Australian modem market, and the two companies merged.

 NetComm expanded into the wireless Machine-to-Machine (M2M) market, a subset of the Industrial Internet of Things (IoT) market, following the 2008 acquisition of Call Direct Cellular Solutions, a specialist developer of industrial 3G wireless data and voice solutions for industrial and commercial applications including: security, surveillance, public infrastructure, agribusiness and mining.

 In 2011, NetComm Wireless moved into the Fixed Wireless broadband market following Ericsson’s appointment by nbn™ to build and operate its 1.1 billion dollar Fixed Wireless broadband network.
 NetComm was selected by Ericsson to provide the advanced Fixed Wireless Network Terminating Devices needed to connect rural and regional households and businesses to the 2.3GHz Fixed Wireless LTE broadband network.